Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Optimal gaussian posterior sampling

-\section{Optimal Gaussian Posterior Sampling}
+\section{Optimal gaussian posterior sampling}

-In this section, we formulate a closed-form expression for the posterior optimal denoiser under the Gaussian setting and analyze the reconstruction obtained when it is used within the diffusion process.
-The derived ideal posterior sampler thus provides a principled reference for evaluating training-free posterior sampling methods and for assessing the effectiveness of our proposed recommendations under identical diffusion dynamics.
+In this section, we formulate a closed-form expression for the posterior optimal denoiser under the Gaussian setting and analyze the output induced by the diffusion process.
+The derived sampler provides a principled reference for evaluating training-free posterior sampling methods and for assessing the effectiveness of our proposed recommendations under identical diffusion dynamics.
+Such an ideal denoiser is tailored to a specific measurement operator $\mathbf{H}$ and observation $\mathbf{y}$, and generally does not admit an analytic form beyond the Gaussian setting, hence necessitating approximations in practice.